laurilehmijoki/s3_website/README.md

 ### The headless mode

-Jekyll-s3 has a headless mode, in which the interactions with a user are disabled.
+Jekyll-s3 has a headless mode, where human interactions are disabled.

-In the headless mode, Jekyll-s3 will automatically delete the files on the S3 bucket that are not on your local computer.
-(You can use the delete feature to unpublish blog posts.)
+In the headless mode, `jekyll-s3` will automatically delete the files on the S3 bucket that are not on your local computer.

 Enable the headless mode by adding the `--headless` or `-h` argument after `jekyll-s3`.